-Convenience Stores (Conbini)
+✓ Convenience Stores (Conbini)

 Combini are very common and you'll find them all over Japan.
-They sell all kinds of essential (and non-essential) goods, including a limited selection of groceries and preprepared foods.
-While it is possible to get a semi-healthy, reasonably-priced meal with plenty of variety at a Japanese combini, it is not advisable to eat all of your meals, or do most of your shopping, from there.
-Combini are usually open 24 hours a day, so they're a good place to pick up items such as bread and milk if the grocery store is closed-which makes them the number one hotspot out in the countryside!
+They sell all kinds of essential (and non-essential) goods, including a limited selection of groceries and pre-prepared foods.
+While it is possible to get a semi-healthy, reasonably priced meal with plenty of variety at a Japanese combini, it is not advisable to eat all of your meals, or do most of your shopping, from there.
+Combini are usually open 24 hours a day, so they're a good place to pick up items such as bread and milk if the grocery store is closed- which makes them the number one hotspot out in the countryside!

-Online Shopping
+✓ Online Shopping

-Japan has plenty of food choices and you will never lack for essential food, but sometimes it may be hard to get your hands on your favourite 'home' foods, for example Nutella, certain types of peanut butter, wheat breads, certain cuts of meats, and cheeses.
-Some people choose to live without these foods.
-However, if you have an insatiable craving for Mexican food (which can happen here), you may want to look online for things like good refried beans, or the right kind of meat.
+Japan has plenty of food choices and you will never lack for essential food, but some- times it may be hard to get your hands on your favourite 'home' foods, for example, Nutella, certain types of peanut butter, wheat breads, certain cuts of meats, and cheeses.
+Some people choose to live without these foods as they can be expensive in comparison to their home country.
+However, if you have an insatiable craving for Mexican food (which can happen here), you may want to look online for things like good, refried beans, or the right kind of meat.
 Some popular and reliable sites for ordering food are:

-- \Rightarrow The Meat Guy
+- o The Meat Guy

-- ⇒ Amazon: Grocery & Gourmet Food
+- o Amazon: Grocery & Gourmet Food

-- \Rightarrow Rakuten
+- o Rakuten

-- ⇒ YoYo Market
+- The Flying Pig

-- \Rightarrow The Flying Pig
+- o iHerb